chloealbright/DevHiveMind/Algorithms & Data Structures/Algorithms/Algorithm Most Common Built in Functions.md

 ### Array From
 returns shallow copy array
-an array of length 26 is generated 65 and + 1 is mapped to each elemetn
+an array of length 26 is generated 65 and + 1 is mapped to each element
 ```javascript
 const alpha = Array.from(Array(26)).map((e, i) => i + 65);
 ```